IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 ### Operator Parameters

-#### ObjectStorageSink

-Following are `ObjectStorageSink` operator parameters grouped by category (authentication, connection, storage format, object rolling policy, etc.).
+Following are the `ObjectStorageSink` and the `S3ObjectStorageSink` operator parameters grouped by category (authentication, connection, storage format, object rolling policy, etc.).
+Note, that the except of `authentication` and `connection` parameter groups both operators have the same configuration parameters.

 ##### Authentication parameters